What is the Right to Disconnect Law in Ontario?

 Why Soni Law Firm

-Soni Law Firm is a boutique employment, human rights, and labour litigation firm.
+Soni Law Firm is a boutique employment law firm and human rights litigation firm.
 We provide our clients with expert counsel for all types of employment situations including unionized workers and contract employees.

 We are a well-established firm with a strong track record.
 If you are a contract or fixed-term worker who has concerns about your treatment or rights within the workplace, do not hesitate to contact Soni Law Firm.
 We are here to help you know your rights and the responsibilities of your employer.
 Book your free consultation with us today.